acidb/mobiscroll-docs/docs/vue/_auto-generated/eventcalendar/events_agenda.md

 Triggered when the selected date is changed from the UI.
-You can use this event in conjunction with the [selectedDate](#opt-selectedDate) option to customize where the eventcalendar should navigate.
+You can use this event in conjunction with the [selectedDate](#opt-selectedDate) option to customize where the event calendar should navigate.

 Parameters:
- - args -
+ - args - The event argument with the following properties:
+   - `date`: *Date* - The newly selected date.

- - inst -
+ - inst - The component instance.

 ### @selected-events-change {#event-onSelectedEventsChange}